 Other computer events in 1994

-SUSE Linux is released in March.
+SUSE Linux was released in March 1994.

-ANSI approves the ATA standard May 12, 1994.
+ANSI approved the ATA standard on May 12, 1994.

-Professor Thomas Nicely sends an e-mail on October 30, 1994 describing the Intel FPU bug.
+Professor Thomas Nicely sends an e-mail on October 30, 1994, describing the Intel FPU bug.
 A mathematical flaw in the Intel Pentium involving the Pentium not correctly performing floating-point calculations is discovered.
 Later this leads to Intel recalling millions of processors.

-The Mach Project ends.
+The Mach Project ended in 1994.

 The e-mail hoax "Good Times virus" is first sent out via e-mail.
 The hoax claimed that an e-mail containing "Good Times" in the subject line was spreading on the Internet and if opened, would erase everything on the hard drive.
 This e-mail continues to be sent out even today.

-The first microbrowser, PocketWeb, was created.
+The first microbrowser, PocketWeb, was created in 1994.

-Norway's telecom company, Telenor, starts a research project that later becomes Opera Software
+Norway's telecom company, Telenor, starts a research project that later becomes Opera Software.

-CDDI is adopted into the X3-T9.5 standard.
+CDDI was adopted into the X3-T9.5 standard.

-VESA Local Bus 2.0 is released.
+VESA Local Bus 2.0 was released in 1994.

 New computer products and services introduced in 1994

-MS-DOS 6.22 was released April, 1994.
+MS-DOS 6.22 was released in April 1994.

-Perl 5.000 is released October 17, 1994.
+Perl 5.000 was released on October 17, 1994.

-Netscape version 1 is released.
+Netscape version 1 was released in 1994.

-Denso Wave invents the QR Code.
+Denso Wave invented the QR Code in 1994.

 Internet domains that came online in 1994

-Amazon.com domain is registered November 1, 1994.
+Amazon.com domain was registered on November 1, 1994.

-Live.com domain is registered December 28, 1994.
+Live.com domain was registered on December 28, 1994.

 Computer companies founded in 1994

-Geek Squad is founded June 16, 1994.
+Geek Squad was founded on June 16, 1994.

-Red Hat Linux is founded.
+Red Hat Linux was founded in 1994.

 Computer company events in 1994

-Commodore computers declares bankruptcy April 29, 1994.
+Commodore computers declares bankruptcy on April 29, 1994.